-The Fishing Tourney is a recurring event taking place throughout the year in Animal Crossing: New Horizons!
-Learn about all of the Swag Prize items and how to get the most points in our guide.
+The Fishing Tourney is a recurring event taking place throughout the year in Animal Crossing: New Horizons (ACNH)!
+Learn about all of the Fish themed prize items and how to get the most challenge points in our guide.

-In Animal Crossing: New Horizons, the Fishing Tourney event is held four times per year during each season on the second Saturday of January, April, July, and October!
-See the table below for the Fishing Tourney exact dates during the year of 2020:
+In Animal Crossing: New Horizons, the Fishing Tourney event is held four times per year during each season on the second Saturday of the month in January, April, July, and October.
+This applies to both the Northern Hemisphere and Southern Hemisphere!

 When you’re playing the game on one of these dates where the Fishing Tourney takes place, you’ll find the C.J. special character setup with a tent outside of Resident Services beginning at 5AM when the day begins.

-Unfortunately C.J. likes to have his morning coffee first before starting things up, so the Fishing Tourney event won’t actually begin until 9AM in the morning.
-And at 6PM sharp in the evening, the event will shut down and end meaning you’ll no longer be able to participate.
+Although C.J can be found at Resident Services as early as 5AM in the morning, the actual Fishing Tourney event won’t begin until 9AM.
+And at 6PM sharp in the evening, the event will shut down meaning you’ll no longer be able to participate and earn points.

 How to Play the Fishing Tourney

 To begin playing in the Animal Crossing: New Horizons Fishing Tourney event, speak with the special character C.J. outside of Resident Services and ask him to start a challenge!

 You can participate in an unlimited number of time trial challenges from C.J and the first one will be free, but you’ll have to pay a 500 Bells fee to begin new challenges after that.

 Once the challenge begins, you will have three minutes to try and catch as many fish as you possibly can!
 A timer and fish caught counter will be displayed at the top of the screen to track your progress.